ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/steps/tutorial_fx_1.md

         return "wss://ankor-todo-sample.irian.at/websocket/ankor";
     }
 }</pre></code>

-The `AnkorApplication` class does all the plumbing and wiring for you.
-When you enter the `startFXClient` method a WebSocket connection has already been set up, the Ankor system has received an id from the server and sends heartbeat messages to the server.
+<p>The <code>AnkorApplication</code> class does all the plumbing and wiring for you.
+When you enter the
+<code>startFXClient</code> method a WebSocket connection has already been set up, the Ankor system
+has received an id from the server and sends heartbeat messages to the server in fixed intervals.</p>

 </div>

 <div class="tab-pane" id="tab12">
+<p>This is an alternative implementation of the <code>App</code> class providing the same functionality:</p>

 <pre><code>public class App extends javafx.application.Application {

     public static void main(String[] args) {